Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 Dry Hair

-Deep conditioning treatments and avoiding heat styling can help restore moisture.
+Deep conditioning treatments and avoiding heat styling restore moisture.
+Use sulfate-free shampoo.

 Oily Scalp

-Switch to gentle, sulfate-free shampoo and avoid over-washing your hair.
+Switch to gentle, sulfate-free shampoo and avoid over-washing.
+Dry shampoo between washes helps.

 Low-Maintenance Hairstyles

-For FTM individuals who prefer a simple grooming routine, low-maintenance hairstyles are a great choice.
-A buzz cut or a flat top haircut are classic options that require minimal effort while still delivering a strong, masculine look.
+For FTM individuals who prefer a simple grooming routine, low-maintenance styles are ideal.
+A buzz cut or crew cut requires minimal effort while delivering a strong masculine look.

-These styles are easy to manage and don't demand much time or product—just a bit of hair gel or pomade can add volume and texture if you want to switch things up.
-Low-maintenance doesn't mean sacrificing style; it's about finding a haircut that fits your lifestyle and helps you achieve the masculine appearance you want, without the hassle.
+These styles don't demand much time or product — just a bit of hair gel or pomade can add texture if you want to switch things up.
+Low-maintenance doesn't mean sacrificing style; it's about finding a cut that fits your lifestyle.

 ✨ Quick Tip

-With the right cut and a touch of gel, you can keep your hair looking sharp and fresh every day with minimal effort.
+With the right cut and a touch of gel, you can keep your hair looking sharp every day with minimal effort.

-Finding a good barber or hairdresser who understands your needs as an FTM individual can make a huge difference in your hairstyle journey.
-Look for someone who is experienced with different face shapes, hair textures, and masculine styles, and who can offer personalized advice to help you find the right hairstyle.
+A barber who understands your needs as an FTM individual makes a huge difference.
+Look for someone experienced with different face shapes, hair textures, and masculine styles who can offer personalized advice.

-It's important to feel comfortable and supported during your haircut, so don't hesitate to ask for recommendations from other FTM individuals or check reviews online.
-A skilled barber will listen to your preferences, suggest styles that suit your face shape and hair type, and help you achieve a look that boosts your confidence.
+Don't hesitate to ask for recommendations from other FTM individuals or check reviews online.
+A skilled barber will listen to your preferences, suggest styles that suit your features, and help you achieve a look that boosts your confidence.

 Accessorizing Your Hairstyle